arv100kri/Cognitive-Services/Content/en-us/KES/GettingStarted.md

 ## Scaling up
 When running `kes.exe` outside of Azure, the index is limited to 10,000 objects.
 Once we are ready to scale up, we can build and host larger indices using Azure.
 We can sign up for a [free trial](https://azure.microsoft.com/en-us/pricing/free-trial/).
 Alternatively, for Visual Studio/MSDN subscriber, we can [activate subscriber benefits](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/) which offer some Azure credits each month.

 To allow `kes.exe` access to an Azure account, visit https://manage.windowsazure.com/publishsettings/ to download the Azure publish settings file.
 If prompted, sign into the desired Azure account.
 Once signed in, the browser will automatically download the publish settings file.
-Save it as *AzurePublishSettings.xml* in working directory from where `kes.exe` runs.
+Save it as *AzurePublishSettings.xml* in the working directory from where `kes.exe` runs.

 There are two ways to build and host large indices.
 The first is to prepare the schema and data files in a Windows VM in Azure and run [`kes.exe build_index`](#building-index) to build the index locally from the VM without any size restrictions.
 The resulting index can be hosted locally in the VM using [`kes.exe host_service`](#hosting-service) for rapid prototyping, again without any restrictions.
 See the [Azure VM tutorial](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial/) for detailed steps on creating an Azure VM.

-The second method is to perform a remote Azure build using the [`--remote`](CommandLine.md#build_index-command) parameter, which specifies the size of the Azure VM used to build the index.
-This allows the command to be executed in any environment.
+The second method is to perform a remote Azure build using [`kes.exe build_index`](CommandLine.md#build_index-command) with the `--remote` parameter, which specifies an Azure VM size.
+When the `--remote` parameter is specified, the command creates a temporary Azure VM of that size, builds the index in the VM, uploads the index to the target blob storage, and deletes the VM upon completion.
+Your Azure subscription is charged for the cost of the VM while the index is being built.
+This remote Azure build capability allows [`kes.exe build_index`](CommandLine.md#build_index-command) to be executed in any environment.
 When performing a remote build, the input schema and data arguments may be local file paths or [Azure blob storage](https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/) URLs.
 The output index argument must be a blob storage URL.
 To create an Azure storage account, see [Create Storage Account](https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-blobs/).
 Note that only classic storage accounts are supported at this time.
 We can use the utility [AzCopy](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/) to efficiently copy files to and from the blob storage.

 In this example, we assume that the blob storage container http://&lt;*account*&gt;.blob.core.windows.net/&lt;*container*&gt;/ has already been created, containing the schema *Academic.schema*, referenced synonym file *Keywords.syn*, and full-scale data file *Academic.full.data*.
 We can build the full index remotely using the following command:

 `kes.exe build_index http://<account>.blob.core.windows.net/<container>/Academic.schema http://<account>.blob.core.windows.net/<container>/Academic.full.data http://<account>.blob.core.windows.net/<container>/Academic.full.index --remote Large`

-Note that it may take 5-10 minutes to provision the remote VM to build the index.
-Thus, for rapid prototyping, we recommend developing with a smaller data set locally or working with larger data sets from within an Azure VM.
+Note that it may take 5-10 minutes to provision a temporay VM to build the index.
+Thus, for rapid prototyping, we recommend one of two options:
+  1. Develop with a smaller data set locally on any machine.
+  2. Manually [create an Azure VM](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial/), [connect to it](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-hero-tutorial/#log-on-to-the-windows-virtual-machine) via Remote Desktop, install the [Knowledge Exploration Service SDK](https://www.microsoft.com/en-us/download/details.aspx?id=51488), and run [`kes.exe`](CommandLine.md) from within the VM.

 To avoid paging which slows down the build process, we recommend using a VM with 3 times the amount of RAM as the input data file size for index building, and a VM with 1 GB more RAM than the index size for hosting.
 For a list of available VM sizes, see [Sizes for virtual machines](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/).

 <a name="deploying-service"></a>
 ## Deploying service